 This postponement does not affect the time frame for the completion of your studies.

-Students who have purchased an annual bus pass for the academic year 2019/20and have left Swansea may have unused credit from end of March until the end of the academic year.
-We are now pleased to inform you that we have had an offer from First Cymru which will see all affected students compensated for their lost credit.
+Students who purchased an annual bus pass for the academic year 2019/20, but left Swansea may have unused credit from end of March until the end of the academic year.
+We are pleased to inform you that we have had an offer from First Cymru which will see all affected students compensated for their lost credit.

 The offer for our students is as follows:

 - Students returning in September 2020 and have unused credit (i.e. the last term) will only pay for term 1 and 2 and be credited with term 3 via the Mticket app.